ajjiadd/B11A5-DevBoard/README.md

 * `blog.html`: The blog section file.
 * `js/main.js`: The JavaScript file containing the application's logic.
 * `README.md`: This file, containing the project overview and instructions.
-* `README copy.md`: A copy of the original README file.

 **Getting Started**
 --------------------